 I’ve provided an example below:

-You’ve now learned 3 price action tips for trading the weekly, daily, 4hr, 1hr or any time frame chart.
+You’ve now learned 3 price action trading system tips for trading the weekly, daily, 4hr, 1hr or any time frame chart.
 They are:

 1) The trend is based upon the time frame

 2) You can trade the breakout pullback setup as a daily time frame strategy